Til7701/battery-status/README.md

 To build the application, run the `build.sh` script.
 This will build the java application and the native library.
 Compilation of Java and C is handled by Maven.
 Maven calls Make to build the native library.
 The script also creates an installer for the application using `jpackage`.
 For that you need WiX installed on your machine.
 (Note, I used WiX 3.14 to create the installer.
-Newer versions might not be supported by JPackage).
+Newer versions might not be supported by JPackage.).

 ## License